DeveloperKubilay/youtube-downloader/README.md

    - Press `1` for video
    - Press `2` for audio
 3. Paste YouTube URL or it'll grab from clipboard if available
-4. Wait for it to finish downloading - that's it, fr fr! 💪
+4. Wait for it to finish downloading - that's it

 ## ⚠️ Disclaimer